nithinj01/TaskManagerBE/README.md

 # TaskManagerBE
 Avow Task Manager

-How to run the application
+AVOW - How to run the Task Manager application

 This is a Task Manager web application built with Nuxt.js/Vue.js for the frontend and Spring Boot WebFlux for the backend.

 Major Functionalities include:
 •	An overview page with a list of the current tasks
 •	Able to create a new task
 •	Able to mark a task as done/completed

 ## Prerequisites for the Task Manager application